dubhalley/Front_Panel/README.md

 <img src='How To/Dibond/Dibond Pictures/Dibond Front Panel 8.jpg' width='200px'/>

-edges need to be deburred to remove sharp edges
+Edges need to be deburred to remove sharp edges

 <img src='How To/Dibond/Dibond Pictures/Dibond Front Panel 9.jpg' width='200px'/>